M2Team/NanaZip/ReadMe.md

   - [x] Add assembly implementations from 7-Zip back for improving performance.
   - [x] Reimplement the about dialog with Task Dialog.
   - [x] Modernize the message boxes with Task Dialog.
-- 1.1 Servicing Update Series (2022 Q2)
+- 1.2 (2022 Q2)
   - [x] Add Per-Monitor DPI-Aware support for Self Extracting Executables.
   - [x] Modernize the i18n implementation and migrate language files from `.txt`  to `.resw`.
 (Suggested by Maicol Battistini.)
   - [ ] Add i18n support for Self Extracting Executables.
-  - [ ] Provide NanaZip Installer for simplify the deployment.
-  - [ ] Add the UI stack based on XAML Islands which is used in NanaZip 2.x Series.
 - 2.x Series (2023 Q3)
+  - [ ] Add the UI stack based on XAML Islands which is used in NanaZip.
   - [ ] Modernize the UI with XAML Islands with the Windows 11 control style, Mica material, dark and light mode support.
   - [ ] Full High DPI and Accessibility support in all UI components.